-Storage Compartments Instrument Panel Cupholder
+Instrument Panel Cupholder

 The cupholder is located on the center console in front of the ashtray.
-To open it, place your thumb on the left side of the lid and raise the right side with your index finger.
+To open it, place your thumb on the left side of the lid and push down.
+Raise the right side with your index finger.